 Then restart your computer and try to launch the application again to see if it works.

 You can restore your missing MSVCR100.dll file by reverting your Windows system to a previous state.
 To do so, you should use the System Restore feature to restore your system to a restore point.

-Windows update keeps releasing patches and packages which could replace or update some of the DLL files on your machine, and MSVCR100.dll could be one of them.
+Windows update keeps releasing patches and packages that could replace or update some of the DLL files on your machine, and MSVCR100.dll could be one of them.

 To do so:

-- Type Windows Update in the search box on your desktop, and click Check for updates from the result list.
+- Type Check for updates in the search box on your desktop and click Check for updates from the result list.

 - The Windows Update pane will pop up and load any available updates.
-Click Download (or Install updates if you’re using Windows 7) to download.
+Click Download to download.